Extra structure on the cohomology of configuration spaces of closed orientable surfaces

+We compute the rational cohomology of $\Uconfn(\Sigma_g)$ where $\Sigma_g$ is a Riemann surface of genus $g$.
+Our computation is dual to the one by Drummond-Cole and Knudsen \cite{DCK}: they used the Chevalley–Eilenberg complex to compute $H_\bullet (\Uconfn(S);\Q)$ for any topological surface $S$ of finite type.
+Since the mixed Hodge structure is defined for any algebraic varieties, there is no evident motivation for which the manipulations in \cite{DCK} and in \cite{Knudsen} are compatible with the Hodge structure.
+Our work is based on the previous one by Félix and Tanré \cite{FT05} that uses the Cohen-Taylor spectral sequence to study the cohomology.

-The Cohen-Taylor spectral sequence is a spectral sequence $E_\bigcdot (X,n)$ that converge to the cohomology of $\Confn(X)$, as proven in \cite{CohenTaylor78}.
-Kriz (\cite{Kriz94}) and Totaro (\cite{Totaro96}) proved by using the Fulton and MacPherson compactification (\cite{FMacP94}) that for $X$ a smooth projective variety the spectral sequence degenerate at the second page, \ie $H(E_1^{\bigcdot,\bigcdot}(X,n), \dd)= \gr^W_\bigcdot H^\bigcdot (\Confn(X))$, where the filtration $W$ is the weight filtration defined by Deligne \cite{DelUtile}.
-By Gorinov \cite{Gorinov17} we have that $\gr^W H^\bigcdot (\Confn(X))\simeq H^\bigcdot (\Confn(X))$ both as an algebra and a mixed Hodge structure.
+The Cohen-Taylor spectral sequence is a spectral sequence $E_\bigcdot (X,n)$ that converges to the rational cohomology of $\Confn(X)$, as proven in \cite{CohenTaylor78}*{pp.~117, 118}.
+Kri\v{z} \cite{Kriz94} and Totaro \cite{Totaro96} used the Fulton and MacPherson's compactification \cite{FMacP94} to prove that for any $X$ smooth projective variety the spectral sequence degenerates at the second page, \ie $H(E_1^{\bigcdot,\bigcdot}(X,n), \dd_1)= \gr^W_\bigcdot H^\bigcdot (\Confn(X))$, where $W$ is the weight filtration defined by Deligne \cite{DelUtile}.